-Parameter E2 Emulator IE850A Connection interface for the flash programming 2-wire UART or CSI - Connection interface for the debugging 4-pin LPD 5.5 MHz/11 MHz/16.5 MHz/20 MHz/25 MHz JTAG 6.25 MHz/11 MHz/16.5 MHz /20 MHz/25 MHz/33 MHz Interface for external tra cing One-lane, two-lane, or four-lane Aurora tracing Two-lane or four-lane Aurora tracing is only available when the emulation adapter is in use.
-Hot plug-in connection Available Multi-core debugging Mode selection Asynchronous debugging or synch ronous debugging Initially stopped debugging Programs can be executed in the initially stopped state after a reset.
-Break Software break In ROM and RAM areas combined 2000 points Hardware break 12 points including those used for both execution and CPU access conditions (8 points only for execution conditions, and 4 points for either execution or access conditions) Comparison with data in access cannot be used as a condition for a hardware break.
-Event break Available (depends on the debugger) Forced break Available Trace-full break Available (during tracing and software tracing (with LPD output)) Available (during tracing) Trace delay break Available (during external tracing) External trigger input break Available - Event Number of events that can Devices that do not include trace fu 8 points for CPU access inctions: 8 points for execution and be set Devices that include trace functions or the emulation adapter: 8 points for execution, 8 points for CPU access, 4 points for DMA access, and 4 points for CRAM access Note: The availability to specify a ra depends on the target device and i Available function Break, performance measurement, trace Combination of events OR, sequential
+Parameter E2 Emulator IE850A Connection interface for the flash programming 2-wire UART or CSI - Connection interface for the debugging 4-pin LPD 5.5 MHz/11 MHz/16.5 MHz/20 MHz/25 MHz JTAG 6.25 MHz/11 MHz/16.5 MHz /20 MHz/25 MHz/33 MHz Interface for external tracing One-lane, two-lane, or four-lane Aurora tracing Two-lane or four-lane Aurora tracing is only available when the emulation adapter is in use.
+Hot plug-in connection Available Multi-core debugging Mode selection Asynchronous debugging or synch ronous debugging Initially stopped debugging Programs can be executed in the ir nitially stopped state after a reset.
+Break Software break In ROM and RAM areas combined : 2000 points Hardware break 12 points including those used for both execution and CPU access conditions (8 points only for execution conditions, and 4 points for either execution or access conditions) Comparison with data in access cannot be used as a condition for a hardware break.
+Event break Available (depends on the debugger) Forced break Available Trace-full break Available (during tracing and software tracing (with LPD output)) Available (during tracing) Trace delay break Available (during external tracing) External trigger input break Available - Event Number of events that can Devices that do not include trace functions: 8 points for execution and 8 points for CPU access Devices that include trace functions or the emulation adapter: 8 points for execution, 8 points for CPU access, 4 points for DMA access, and 4 points for CRAM access Note: The availability to specify a range of events for execution depends on the target device and its version number. be set Available function Break, performance measurement, trace Combination of events OR, sequential